nicolaswith/parallelgdb/README.md

 To build the slave only C++ standard libraries are needed.

 ## Run-Time
-For the debugger to work, the following programs need to be installed and be available in $PATH:
+For the debugger to work, the following programs need to be installed and be available in the $PATH environment variable of the master/slave:
-- mpirun: To start the slave instances using MPI.
+- mpirun: To start the slave instances using MPI. (master)
-- srun: To start the slave instances using slurm.
+- srun: To start the slave instances using slurm. (master)
-- GDB: To debug the target program.
+- GDB: To debug the target program. (slave)
-- socat: To handle the I/O of the GDB instance and the target instance.
+- socat: To handle the I/O of the GDB instance and the target instance. (slave)
 - pidof: To check for socat instances.
-(Preinstalled on most UNIX-like systems)
+(Preinstalled on most UNIX-like systems) (slave)

 Furthermore, when debugging on a remote cluster, the `pgdbslave` executable needs to be copied to or build on this machine.

 # Using the debugger
-When installed (and `/usr/local/bin` is included in the PATH environment variable) the debugger is started by:
+When installed (and `/usr/local/bin` is included in the $PATH environment variable) the debugger is started by:

 	pgdb